gumaerc-testorg/14.72-fall-2013/content/pages/syllabus.md

 ### Papers

-This course is a [HASS-D](http://web.mit.edu/hassreq/) subject and requires 25 pages of coherent essay.
+This course is a {{% resource_link "178522d1-4a25-4bde-ac10-9ebc09834f2d" "HASS-D" %}} subject and requires 25 pages of coherent essay.
 This requirement will normally be met through three essays of 7–9 pages each.

 ### Reflections on the Readings